 How can people claim to love animals, but eat them?
 If you’re a passionate animal advocate, I’m sure this is something you’ve asked yourself many times.

-This apparent disparity is known as “cognitive dissonance” – having inconsistent thoughts and attitudes, especially relating to decision making, which can lead to discomfort and even irrational behavior.
+This apparent disparity is known as “cognitive dissonance.”
+This means having inconsistent thoughts and attitudes, especially relating to decision making, which can lead to discomfort and even irrational behavior.
 We are human and want our world to be consistent.

 In the context of effective animal advocacy, having an understanding of the psychology of animal product consumption is crucial for designing strategies to convincing the public to consume fewer animal products.

-In Dr. Melanie Joy’s book “Why we love dogs, eat pigs and wear cows,” she discusses the meat paradox and “carnism,” the belief system that allows society to eat and use the products of certain animals but not others.
+In Dr. Melanie Joy’s book “Why We Love Dogs, Eat Pigs“ she discusses the meat paradox and “carnism,” the belief system that allows society to eat and use the products of certain animals but not others.

 It is because of carnism that we can pat our dogs while eating pigs and wearing cows.
 From birth, this belief system is taught through both culture and those around us.
 Examples include signs in supermarkets that say “real men eat meat” and radio advertisements that say “it was made with real milk, not milk from plants.”

-Cognitive dissonance in the context of eating animals despite both expressing concern for their wellbeing and being aware that their production results in animal suffering is often referred to as the “meat paradox.”
+Cognitive dissonance in the context of eating animals despite both expressing concern for their wellbeing and being aware that their production results in animal suffering is often called the “meat paradox.”

 To an extent, the cognitive dissonance can be alleviated by perceiving “food animals” as being less capable of experiencing suffering than humans or other animals, or by making other changes to beliefs.
 They might instead ignore or discredit the evidence, possibly even subconsciously.

-Loughnan and coworkers (2010) gave participants either beef or nuts to consume.
-They found that the participants given beef believed cows to be less capable of suffering than the group given nuts.
+In a 2010 study published in the journal Appetite, researchers gave participants either beef or nuts to consume.
+Participants who had beef believed cows to be less capable of suffering than the group given nuts.

-This effect also seems to apply “in reverse” – Bastian and coworkers (2012) told participants to expect either meat or fruit before they came to the lab.
+This effect also seems to apply “in reverse.”
+In a 2011 study, researchers told participants to expect either meat or fruit before they came to the lab.
 Those anticipating meat believed that cows and lambs had weaker minds than those anticipating fruit.
 Other studies seem to support this effect.
-This may suggest that the popular outreach strategy of approaching people in restaurants that serve animal products might be less effective than expected.
+This may suggest that the outreach strategy of approaching people in non-vegan restaurants might be less effective than expected.

-Bastian and Loughnan (2016) suggest that attempts to reduce prejudice towards animals have mixed success.
-Individuals are able to find ways to resolve feelings of discomfort when their identities are being threatened, and such attempts may even reinforce negative attitudes.
+A 2016 study published in the Personality and Social Psychology Review suggest that attempts to reduce prejudice towards animals have mixed success.
+Individuals resolve feelings of discomfort when their identities are being threatened.
+And, such attempts may even reinforce negative attitudes.

 To explain why it is difficult to change future behavior as a result of past behavior (e.g. meat consumption), it can be useful to think about the concept of “forced compliance behavior.”

-In 1959 Festinger and Carlsmith had students participate in boring menial tasks for an hour.
-The students were paid either $1 or $20 to tell people that the tasks were actually fun.
-They found that participants who were paid $20 said the tasks were less fun than those paid $1.
-Festinger and Carlsmith suggested that this is because $1 was an insufficient reward, so they had to tell themselves they had more fun than they did to make it worthwhile.
+In 1959, researchers had students participate in boring menial tasks for an hour.
+They paid students either $1 or $20 to tell people that the tasks were actually fun.
+Participants who were paid $20 said the tasks were less fun than those paid $1.
+Festinger and Carlsmith suggested that this is because $1 was an insufficient reward.
+So, they had to tell themselves they had more fun than they did to make it worthwhile.